Company Name: Lifebrook

 But, doing getting to a high level is no picnic.
 Most people know very few others who would be able and willing to join as an independent advocate.
 Plus, the larger your team gets, the more difficult it becomes to make sales and to recruit.

 It’s also worth mentioning the ongoing requirements.
 For most of the bonuses, you have to be considered active within the company.
 This involves having at least $103 of Personal Bonus Value (PBV) every month.
-The company states that this PBV is normally 80% of retail value but may be less for some items.
+The company states that this PBV is normally 80% of the retail value but maybe less for some items.
 As such, you’re probably looking at somewhere around $130 in volume every month.

 This PBV seems to be based on sales that you make and also anything you purchase yourself (although, the company doesn’t state this explicitly).
 This means you may not have to buy anything yourself to stay active, as long as you make enough sales.